Eva van Emden (she/her), freelance editor

 • Tell myself that I’ll return to the first chapter to check my work and make sure it is consistent with the editing in the rest of the manuscript.

-• Write down tasks to do later and questions that arise on a to-do list in the project notes file so that I don’t get bogged down making too many decisions or worry about forgetting to do something later.
-Many decisions are easier to make once I’ve seen more of the manuscript, and if the question is written down, I can move on.
+• Write down tasks to do later and questions to answer later on a to-do list in the project notes file.
+This keeps me from getting bogged down with too many decisions, and writing a note frees me to forget about it for now.
+I find that many decisions are easier to make once I’ve seen more of the manuscript, so putting off some style decisions seems to be more efficient in the long run.

 • If I feel I’m working very slowly on a particular task or section of the manuscript, I turn off my work timer to remove the pressure to work “fast enough.”
 Once I finish the task, I can judge how much time I think it should have taken and log that.